AbubakrKhas/Testing-Own-GPT/back-end/README.md

 $ python chatgpt.py "hier your question"

-your gpt for now know only basic things or sometimes nothing, you can fill your own gpt brain to add some infos to file data.txt that attached to our chatgpt.py file
+your gpt for now know only basic things or sometimes nothing, you can fill your own gpt brain within adding some infos to file data.txt that attached to our chatgpt.py file

 Enjoy it